uhi67/umvc-rbac/readme.md

 Rbac
 ====

-The (first) implementation of AccessControlInterface is the Rbac (Role-Based Access Control) module.
+An implementation of AccessControlInterface is the Rbac (Role-Based Access Control) module.
 Rbac defines the hierarchy between roles and permissions.
 Roles and permissions are basically the same things, the only difference is that if we want to list the roles, only roles will be listed and not the permissions.
 The reason is that we want assign only roles directly to the users, not permissions.
 However, technically a permission can be